chakwok/leetcode/README.md

 	Your runtime beats 21.44 % of java submissions.
 429. N-ary Tree Level Order Traversal
 	Your runtime beats 86.20 % of java submissions.
+617. Merge Two Binary Trees
+	Your runtime beats 96.79 % of java submissions.
+690. Employee Importance
+	Your runtime beats 41.82 % of java submissions.

 Medium
+807. Max Increase to Keep City Skyline
+	Your runtime beats 25.32 % of java submissions.
+535. Encode and Decode TinyURL
+	Your runtime beats 51.66 % of java submissions.

 Hard